jmineroff/Domino-Launchpad-Quickstart/README.md

 You can also check out any of the training scripts that multitrain.py will call.

-Now switch into your other browser tab to return to your domino project.
+Now switch into your other browser tab to return to your Domino Project.
 Navigate to the Jobs page.
 Click on **Run**.

 <p align="center">
 <img src = readme_images/Jobspage.png width="800">